 How often you should exfoliate varies from person to person.
 Start by adhering to the instructions label on your exfoliant of choice and build up from there.
-If you feel any of the symptoms mentioned, cut back on frequency.
+If you feel any of the symptoms mentioned below, cut back on frequency.
 Thin, sensitive, and reactive skin should build up gradually while thick, oily skin can typically handle more.
-You may find your skin can tolerate more in warm, humid months and less in the winter when skin is drier and more easily irritated.
+You may find your skin can tolerate more in warm, humid months and less in the winter when skin is dry and more easily irritated.

 Everyone’s symptoms are unique depending upon skin type, products being used, and how aggressive you’ve exfoliated.
 Kind of like a choose your own adventure, but less fun.